Mujahid2022/Mujahid2022/README.md

 - 👋 Hi, I’m @Mujahid2022
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on any project that required data analyt
+- 💞️ I’m looking to collaborate on any project that required data analyst
 - 📫 How to reach me www.linkedin.com/in/mujahidmmb

 <!---